palexdev/MaterialFX/README.md

 - Aloento
 - Mauro de Wit
 - Mohammad Chaudhry (thank you very much for the huge donation, YOU are the legend)
+- Jtpatato21
 - Sourabh Bhat
+- stefanofornari (thank you very much for the big donation!)
 - Ultraviolet-Ninja
 - Yahia Rehab
 - Yiding He